 Let's look at how exactly you go about booking an Alaska Airlines free stopover.
 First, start on the Alaska Airlines homepage.
 From here, click on “All search options.”

 On the next screen, select “Multi-city” and enter your route, broken up by segment.
 In this example, we're searching from Boston to Madrid, then Madrid to Venice.
-Enter your preferred travel dates and click “Use miles.”
+Enter your preferred travel dates and click “Use points.”

 Click “Find Flights” and see what options appear.
 You may need to change dates or cities if no options are available.
 If you're redirected to another booking page, you can also re-enter your details and try again.
 Sometimes, this is all that's required for results to show up.
 Just make sure to double-check your parameters.

-As you can see below, Alaska Airlines charges the same mileage price as if I were flying from Boston to Venice with a simple layover in Madrid.
+As you can see below, Alaska Airlines charges the same points price as if I were flying from Boston to Venice with a simple layover in Madrid.
 The simple connection only costs $6 in taxes and fees.

 Once you've found the flights you want, select your flight and hit “add to cart.”
 From there, you will be taken to a page where you will enter your information and confirm everything you've selected.